-- Obtaining test booklets or answer documents to a secure exam prior to the test. - Giving aid to or obtaining aid from other students before, during, or after the test. - Possessing, displaying, or using cell phones or other prohibited electronic devices during testing. - Using unauthorized reference materials during the test. - Sharing information about a test the student has taken but other students have not yet taken.
+- Obtaining test booklets or answer documents to a secure exam prior to the test. - Giving aid to or obtaining aid from other students before, during, or after the test. - Possessing, displaying, or using cell phones or other prohibited electronic devices during a standardized NYSED or NYCDOE test. - Using unauthorized reference materials during the test. - Sharing information about a test the student has taken but other students have not yet taken. - Copying any information from, duplicating, or removing test booklets, answer documents, or testing materials from the classroom.

-• Copying any information from, duplicating, or removing test booklets, answer documents, or testing materials from the classroom.
 Mandatory Reporting Procedure: